-- 2. Part A of the proposed amendment sets forth a new Chapter Four guideline that would apply if [(1) the defendant did not receive any criminal history points under the rules contained in Chapter Four, Part A, and (2)] the defendant has no prior convictions of any kind.
-One of the options set forth for this new guideline, Option 1, would provide that if the defendant is determined to be a first offender (as defined in the new guideline) a decrease of [1] level from the offense level determined under Chapters Two and Three would apply.
+- 1. Part A of the proposed amendment provides two options for how to define "first offender" for purposes of applying the new §4C1.1 (First Offender).
+Option 1 defines a defendant as a "first offender" if the defendant did not receive any criminal history points from Chapter Four, Part A. Option 2 defines a defendant as a "first offender" if the defendant has no prior convictions of any kind.
+The Commission seeks comment on the proposed definition.
+Should the Commission adopt a broader definition than either Option 1 or Option 2?
+Should the Commission adopt a narrower definition than either option?
+Should the Commission adopt a definition that is narrower than Option 1 but broader than Option 2?
+For example, should the Commission define "first offender" as a defendant who did not receive any criminal history points from Chapter Four, Part A and has no prior felony convictions?
+Should the Commission instead define "first offender" as a defendant who either has no prior convictions of any kind or has only prior convictions that are not counted under §4A1.2 for a reason other than being too remote in time?
+Should the Commission provide additional or different guidance for determining whether a defendant is, or is not, a first offender? - 2.
+Part A of the proposed amendment provides two options for the decrease in offense level that would apply to a first offender.
+One of the options, Option 1, would provide that if the defendant is determined to be a first offender (as defined in the new guideline) a decrease of [1] level from the offense level determined under Chapters Two and Three would apply.
 Should the Commission limit the applicability of the adjustment to defendants with an offense level determined under Chapters Two and Three that is less than a certain number of levels?
-For example, should the Commission provide that if the offense level shall be decrease by [1] level?
+For example, should the Commission provide that if the offense level determined under Chapters Two and Three is less than level [16], the offense level shall be decreased by [1] level?
 What other limitations or requirements, if any, should the Commission provide for such an adjustment? - 3.
 Part A of the proposed amendment would amend §5C1.1 (Imposition of a Term of Imprisonment) to provide that if the defendant is determined to be a first offender under the new §4C1.1 (First Offender), [the defendant's instant offense of conviction is not a crime of violence][the defendant did not use violence or credible threats of violence or possess a firearm or other dangerous weapon in connection with the offense], and the guideline range applicable to that defendant is in Zone A or Zone B of the Sentencing Table, the court ordinarily should impose a sentence other than a sentence of imprisonment in accordance with the other sentencing options.
 Should the Commission further limit the application of such a rebuttable "presumption" and exclude certain categories of non-violent offenses?
 If so, what offenses should be excluded from the presumption of a non-incarceration sentence?
 For example, should the Commission exclude public corruption, tax, and other white-collar offenses? - 4.
 If the Commission were to promulgate Part A of the proposed amendment, what conforming changes, if any, should the Commission make to other provisions of the Guidelines Manual?